tmenguy/ha-solcast-solar/README.md

 Example parameters are provided here for each `query`, `set` and `get` action.
 Use `Developer tools` | `Actions` to show the available parameters for each with a description.

+Where a 'site' parameter is needed, use the Solcast site resource ID and not the site name.

 ```yaml
 action: solcast_solar.query_forecast_data
 data: